YuryYudin/devbox/README.md

 ### Working Directory

 Your current directory is mounted at the same absolute path inside the container.
 All file operations affect your actual files.

+### Additional Volume Mounts

+DevBox allows mounting additional directories from your host system into the container at their original locations using the `--mount` parameter:

+- **Single mount**: `devbox --mount /path/to/data`
+- **Multiple mounts**: `devbox --mount /src --mount /config --mount /logs`
+- **With other options**: `devbox --mount /data --enable-docker`

+**Features:**
+- Paths are resolved to absolute paths automatically
+- Directories are mounted at their original locations (e.g., `/data` on host → `/data` in container)
+- Non-existent paths generate warnings but don't prevent container startup
+- Multiple `--mount` parameters can be specified for multiple directories
+- Works seamlessly with all other DevBox options

+**Use Cases:**
+- Accessing shared data directories
+- Mounting configuration folders
+- Providing access to log directories
+- Sharing resources between multiple projects

 ### Tmux Integration